jsnyders/ClimbingComp/RULES.md

 # Rules for Scoring and Ranking competitions used by ClimbingComp

 This is an explanation of how ClimbingComp scores and ranks climbers in competitions.
 Only the scoring is described here.
-Other aspects of the competition such as rules for climbing, how much time to allow, how many routes to set etc. are also important but don't have an impact on the scoring and ranking.
+Other aspects of the competition such as rules for climbing, how much time to allow, how many routes to set etc. are also important but don't have an impact on the scoring and ranking formulas.

 ## Redpoint format
 In a redpoint climbing competition there are a number of routes each designated with a point value based on its difficulty (higher numbers are more difficult).
 Climbers can attempt as many routes as they have time for and may attempt the same route multiple times.
 Climbers only receives points for topping a route.
-A climber's total score is the sum of the points of the top (largest point value) N routes they topped, where N is a parameter of the competition round, an integer between 1 and 6.
+A climber's total score is the sum of the points of the N largest valued routes (top N) they topped (completed).
+Where N is a parameter of the competition round; an integer between 1 and 6.
 The total number of falls on the top N routes is used to break ties.
-If the total score and total number of falls is the same (a tie) then the next highest point value route climbed by each climber is considered.
+If the total score and total number of falls is the same (a tie) then the next highest point value route climbed by each tied climber is considered.
 If there is still a tie then the number of falls on that route is considered.
 This process of considering additional routes and falls continues for up to 10 routes total (this includes the initial top N so if N is 3 and there is a tie then up to 7 more routes and falls will be considered).
 In the unlikely event that 10 routes is not enough to break the tie then the climbers are tied.

 ### Recording
 The score card lists each route along with its point value and a blank space to record the number of falls and a blank space to record judges initials indicating the root was topped (and points awarded).
 Falls are indicated with a tally mark for each fall.
-The score card has its routes listed in order from lowest to highest.
+The scorecard has its routes listed in order from lowest to highest.
 Routes are identified with a sequential number starting from 1 and may include other identifying information such as location or color.